maroacc/LSTM-padel-video-classification/README.md

 `	$ python clasify.py 75 2 lstm-features.hdf5 video_file.mp4`

+The result will be placed in result.avi file.

 ## Requirements

 This code requires you have Keras 2 and TensorFlow 1 or greater installed.
 Please see the `requirements.txt` file.
 To ensure you're up to date, run: